 Building your soil can make your plants healthier so you will have less need for treating pests (fewer pesticides), reduce the amount of artificial fertilisers needed, and increase the water holding capacity of your soil (therefore using less water).

 Council will provide the resources and support needed as you learn to get your compost system working well.
-This will include identifying the beneficial creatures that may take up residency in your compost bin.
+This will include lining the base of the compost bin with wire to deter rodents from digging underneath.
+You will soon be able to identify the beneficial creatures that may take up residency in your compost bin ecosystem.

 Sometimes people may have negative perceptions or experiences of compost systems, or are not aware of the needs of a compost system.